AddoAndrew/My-Projects/README.md

 •	Demonstrated the plotter's functionality in a class presentation by successfully drawing a figure.

-Design, and Manufacturing of a Gearbox Using SolidWorks, and CNC Machining
+**Design, and Manufacturing of a Gearbox Using SolidWorks, and CNC Machining**

-Objective: To design, and manufacture a gearbox (top cover, housing, and side cover) using SolidWorks, CNC machining for fabrication.
+**Objective**: To design, and manufacture a gearbox (top cover, housing, and side cover) using SolidWorks, CNC machining for fabrication.

 •	Designed the gearbox using SolidWorks.